uiua-lang/uiua/site/text/experimental.md

 If some code immediately follows the data definition, a `Call` function will be generated which uses the constructor as a [fill](/docs/fill) function and in which the field names pull from the fill value.

-This essentially allows for named function arguments.
+This is called a *data function* and essentially allows for named function arguments.

 ```uiua
 # Experimental!
 ~MyData {Foo Bar} ↯2 Foo_Foo_Bar
 MyData 3 5
 ```

+You can mix and match accessed fields and normal function inputs.

 ```uiua
 # Experimental!